Jones of New Park

 Henry is described as a farmer of 207 acres employing 4 men and 2 boys.
 There were 3 servants living with the family.

 The family are all at Deep Holm in 1871.
 Henry is still farming his 207 acres but now with 5 men.
 All four children are listed.
 Mary S Jones, now aged 12, is described as a scholar.

 In 1881 the family were living at Little Anker Hill, Monmouth.
-Henry has clearly died in the intervening years and the head of the household is now Jane Jones, aged 60, a farmer of 45 acres.
+The head of the household is now Jane Jones, aged 60, a farmer of 45 acres.
 Children, Jane, John and Eliza were at home when the census was taken.
 Whilst Jane and John remain single, Eliza has married and had a 4 year old son, Samuel Young.